 They need the proper enclosure to ensure they’re not only happy but healthy too!

 Bearded dragons normally make their home in the deserts and forests of Australia.
 They come from a naturally hot and dry climate, with lots of sun.
 You want to duplicate their natural environment as much as possible.

-Some owners mistakenly think they can let their bearded dragon run about their house, in their garden, or just outdoors.
-Letting your beardie to run about the house would be somewhat akin to putting a penguin in a tropical rain forest.
+Some owners mistakenly think they can let their dragons run about their house, in their garden, or just outdoors.
+Letting your beardie run about the house would be somewhat akin to putting a penguin in a tropical rain forest.
 It just is not done.
 You could be exposing your beloved beardie to unexpected danger.

-Instead, you must invest in a proper bearded dragon cage.
+Note: You must invest in a proper bearded dragon enclosure.
 Proper cages can make the difference between life and death.